 - It can tie licenses to specific Virtual Machines (VM), thus providing license protection in virtual environments.

 - Feature-wise flexibility: Enable or disable product features based on the user’s needs and budget.

-- Charge users for the number of sessions or the number of features they used.
+- Charge users for the number of sessions or the number of features they use.

 - Enables end users to subscribe to a software tool for a specific time period.

-- Create complex licenses models to best suit business needs.
+- Create complex license models to best suit business needs.

 Monitoring HASP with OpenLM #

-In principal, OpenLM supports Sentinel HASP from version 5.0 onward.
+In principle, OpenLM supports Sentinel HASP from version 5.0 onward.
 Having said that, elaboration is required: OpenLM interfaces the HASP (Sentinel) Admin Control Center web interface.

 The Sentinel driver (and there are many of those) should interface with the Admin Control Center from within.
 So if you see license usage reporting on the Admin Control Center, then it is surely supported by OpenLM.
 Please refer to this Article regarding the required OpenLM server configuration for Sentinel HASP.